Financial Abuse and Nursing Home Facilities

 There are a few steps you can take to minimize the chances that such a form of abuse will befall someone you love.
 First, you'll need to help manage that person's overall financial situation so that you'll notice any irregularities.
 If you do notice something that simply doesn't add up, such as regular withdrawals that cannot be explained by the resident or large chunks of money suddenly disappearing from accounts, you should take this as a serious warning sign that something is drastically wrong.

 Even if there is nothing seriously wrong, it's always better to be safe than sorry in these situations.
-If you feel that someone you love is suffering from this form of abuse, contact the Arizona elder abuse lawyers at Phillips Law Group today to schedule a free initial consultation.
+If you feel that someone you love is suffering from this form of abuse, contact a Phoenix personal injury attorney at Phillips Law Group today to schedule a free initial consultation.